shreya5401/fitness-app/README.md

 - **Activity heatmap** — a GitHub-style yearly calendar view of training consistency
 - **Service discovery & centralized config** — Eureka + Spring Cloud Config so services can be scaled/reconfigured independently

-## Screenshots

-_Add screenshots or a short screen recording of the login page, activity heatmap, day view, and voice log dialog here._

-## Demo

-_Add a link to a hosted demo or demo video here._

 ## Tech Stack

 **Backend**